morristech/trimstray.github.io/_posts/2018-11-19-nginx-blokowanie_niebezpiecznych_metod.md

 if ($request_method !~ ^(GET|HEAD|POST)$) {

-  # You can also use 'add_header' inside 'if' context instead of outside 'if':
+  # You can also use 'add_header' inside 'if' context:
   # add_header Allow "GET, HEAD, POST" always;
   return 405;